Hecter94/EndlessSky-PluginArchive/README.md

 Bare Ships clears all ships from shipyards, meaning only bare versions of ships will be available, any plugins adding other ships not to custom shipyards will likely be incompatible

-Final Frontier sets every government swizzle to 0.
-Final Frontier has an image named raider which conflicts with vanilla korath raider.
+Final Frontier sets every government swizzle to 0, also has an image named raider which conflicts with vanilla korath raider.